 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see see Some Causes and Features of Jaundice).
+What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see see Table 2: Some Causes and Features of Jaundice).

 Doctors ask when the jaundice started and how long it has been present.
 They also ask when urine started to look dark (which usually occurs before jaundice develops).
 People are asked about other symptoms, such as itching, fatigue, changes in stool, and abdominal pain.
 Doctors are particularly interested in symptoms that suggest a serious cause.
 For example, sudden loss of appetite, nausea, vomiting, pain in the abdomen, and fever suggest hepatitis, particularly in young people and people with risk factors for hepatitis.
 Fever and severe, constant pain in the upper right part of the abdomen suggest acute cholangitis (infection of the bile ducts), usually in people with a blockage in a bile duct.
 Acute cholangitis is considered a medical emergency.